Upscaling from ab initio atomistic simulations to electrode scale: The case of manganese hexacyanoferrate, a cathode material for Na-ion batteries: Results and discussion

 The sodium diffusion trajectories for both structures are presented in Figs.~\ref{fig:fig_6}e and \ref{fig:fig_6}f.
 In the tetragonal structure, sodium ions primarily exhibit localized motion, hopping between $48g$ or $32f$ sites within the same $\text{PBA}$ cages.
 Long-range diffusion occurs when sodium migrates from $48g$ or $32f$ sites through the faces of $\text{PBA}$ cages to the corresponding sites in adjacent cages.
 In contrast, the rhombohedral phase exhibits sodium ion hopping directly between the cage centers.
 The probability of successful long-range hopping events is significantly lower in the rhombohedral structure, which is consistent with its substantially reduced sodium diffusivity.
+Moreover, the jump distance is also more favorable to diffusion in the tetragonal phase.
+In the rhombohedral phase, sodium ions hop directly between cages with an average distance of approximately 3.8~\AA.
+In contrast, the tetragonal phase exhibits a longer and more broadly distributed jump distance, approximately 4--5~\AA.
 Conversely, the sodium-rich rhombohedral phases show significantly higher activation energies, ranging from 0.54 to 0.62~eV.

 The observed difference in sodium diffusivity between the tetragonal and rhombohedral phases can be attributed to distinct local environments and interaction strengths.
 Previous DFT calculations and Bader charge analysis on $\text{Na}_2\text{FeFe(CN)}_6$ by Wang \textit{et al.} \cite{ref3} revealed that the nitrogen ($\text{N}$) atoms in the sodium-rich rhombohedral phase possess a more negative net charge (approximately $-1.47|e|$) compared to the tetragonal phase (approximately $-1.40|e|$).
 This implies a stronger Coulombic attraction between $\text{Na}^+$ and $\text{N}^-$ ions in the rhombohedral phase.
 Furthermore, the $\text{Na-N}$ radial distribution function ($\text{RDF}$) profiles in Fig.~\ref{fig:fig_4}b confirm that the rhombohedral phase has a shorter average $\text{Na-N}$ interatomic distance.
-These combined effectsv--vstronger Coulombic attraction and shorter bond distances -- result in more restricted sodium movement and thus lower diffusivity in the rhombohedral phase.
+These combined effects -- stronger Coulombic attraction and shorter bond distances -- result in more restricted sodium movement and thus lower diffusivity in the rhombohedral phase.